asdJPasc/AutoSS/README.md

 - Automating periodic website snapshots for archival or historical records.
 ## How to Use:
-- Download the Excel file Agents.xlxs.
+- Download the autoss.py and agents.xlxs.

 - Customize the script settings according to your preferences, such as Cycles and Interval.